weslbo/MTTCoHackPowerBI/README.md

-# MTT CoHack Challenge : Power BI
+# Power BI: Challenge excercise

 ## Introduction

-For this Power BI Co-Hack we are going to practice DAX time intelligence functions, looking at the housing market in the US state of Connecticut.
+For this Power BI excercise we are going to practice DAX time intelligence functions, looking at the housing market in the US state of Connecticut.

 ![connecticut](images/Connecticut.png)